scriptPilot/app-framework/docs/application-style.md

 <br />

+## Configuration

-You can configure the application style in the *config.json* file:
+You can set the following style options in the configuration file:

 ```
 theme: 'material',   // 'ios', 'material', 'ios-material' or 'material-ios'